 FixMyStreet Install Script

-If you have a new installation of Debian squeeze or Ubuntu precise, you can use an install script to set up a basic installation of FixMyStreet on your server.
+If you have a new installation of Debian wheezy or Ubuntu precise, you can use an install script to set up a basic installation of FixMyStreet on your server.

-Note that this is just one of three ways to install FixMyStreet.
+Note that this is just one of many ways to install FixMyStreet.

 Warning: installation changes your setup!

 Warning: only use this script on a newly installed server – it will make significant changes to your server’s setup, including modifying your nginx setup, creating a user account, creating a database, installing new packages, and so on.

 Running the script